Yoast/duplicate-post/readme.txt

 == Frequently Asked Questions ==

+= When I click "Duplicate" in the Posts list, I'm not redirected to the edit screen anymore!
+Is it a bug? =

+No, it's a new feature.
+A lot of users found the usual behaviour of the plugin too complicated when they had a large number of posts to clone, and they were right.
+Check the description to learn how the plugin behaves now.

 = The plugin doesn't work, why? =

 First, check your version of WordPress: the plugin is not supposed to work anymore on old versions.